CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-assignments-with-git.md

 ### Git and VS Code

-We'll primarily use Git in VS code and the integrated VS Code terminal environment.
+We'll primarily use Git in VS Code and the integrated VS Code terminal environment.

 To open your repo in **VS Code**, do the following: